-- How to Plan a Nigerian Wedding in 3 Months or Less
+- RELATED: Wedding in 3 Months (Planning Checklist)

 After choosing a date, be sure to find out if this date is available for your venue (church/ mosque/ court, reception venue), the parents, important relatives, VIP guests, and your vendors.
 Run the date by them and adjust is need be.

 5. Set a Budget (i.e. Total Cost of Wedding)

 How much are you looking to spend on the wedding?
 Guess, think.
 Check your bank account to know how much you have, and fix a wedding budget that is not above your bank balance.

 So, keep in mind that you’re not expected to blow everything on a one-day wedding event.
 Follow our tips on how to avoid overspending your wedding budget.